AXIA-JS/api/README.md

 # @axia-js/api

-This library provides a clean wrapper around all the methods exposed by a AXIA/Substrate network client and defines all the types exposed by a node.
-For complete documentation around the classes, interfaces and their use, visit the [documentation portal](https://axia.js.org/docs/api/).
+This library provides a clean wrapper around all the methods exposed by a AXIA network client and defines all the types exposed by a node.

-If you are an existing user, please be sure to track the [CHANGELOG](CHANGELOG.md) and [UPGRADING](UPGRADING.md) guides when changing versions.

-## tutorials

-Looking for tutorials to get started?
-Look at [examples](https://axia.js.org/docs/api/examples/promise/) for guides on how to use the API to make queries and submit transactions.

-## overview

-The API is split up into a number of internal packages -

-- [@axia-js/api](packages/api/) The API library, providing both Promise and RxJS Observable-based interfaces.
-This is the main user-facing entry point.
-- [@axia-js/api-derive](packages/api-derive/) Derived results that are injected into the API, allowing for combinations of various query results (only used internally and exposed on the Api instances via `api.derive.*`)
-- [@axia-js/metadata](packages/metadata/) Base extrinsic, storage and constant injectors for injection
-- [@axia-js/rpc-core](packages/rpc-core/) Wrapper around all [JSON-RPC methods](https://axia.js.org/docs/substrate/rpc) exposed by a AXIA network client
-- [@axia-js/rpc-provider](packages/rpc-provider/) Providers for connecting to nodes, including WebSockets and Http

-Type definitions for interfaces as exposed by AXIA & Substrate clients -

-- [@axia-js/types](packages/types/) Codecs for all AXIA and Substrate primitives